joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 ![Github Desktop - Overview](/uploads/githubdesktop-overview.png "Github Desktop - Overview")

-Github Desktop gives you a clean, light and easy to use tool to work with git repositories that are constantly [kept up to date](https://github.com/desktop/desktop "Github Desktop - Github") and improved upon
+Github Desktop gives you a clean, light and easy to use tool to work with git repositories that is constantly [kept up to date](https://github.com/desktop/desktop "Github Desktop - Github") and improved upon!

 Although Github Desktop is published by Github – this doesn't mean you cannot use a git repository hosted by another provider, such as Azure DevOps.